 The information I am giving you in this article is for informative purposes only and should not be treated as investment advice.
 It’s an options trade example, and the information presented would not be suitable for investors who are not familiar with exchange traded options.
 Any readers interested in trading activities related to the information in this article should do their own research and seek advice from a licensed financial adviser.

 Premium for 1 option: between $205 and $195 on the day this article was published

 Margin: apprx. $460 on the day this article was published (Please keep in mind: the margin size depends on your account size.
 The smaller your account size the higher the margin requirements.
 The margin I’m publishing here is the margin based on my account size.
 Therefore, it could also happen that with a small account, you would see a margin of more than $2000)

 Pros for this trade:

-– Improved fundamentals could support the price of this stock and keep it above the strike
+– Apparently improved fundamentals through BBBY’s new management team could support the price of this stock and keep it above the strike

 Cons for this trade:

 – A pretty low IV Rank (around 13) and IV Percentile (around 11%)